Brown Environmental Leadership Lab (BELL): Rhode Island

 Welcome to Brown University Pre-College Programs

 We are looking forward to your participation in this unique and engaging program.
-Please review these pages carefully with your family and don’t hesitate to contact us with any questions.
-Students and families can speak with a Program Advisor by calling 401-863-7900 during business hours (Monday to Friday, 8:30 a.m. to 4:30 p.m.
-EST) or by email at precollege@brown.edu.
+Please review these web pages carefully with your parent(s)/guardian(s) and don’t hesitate to contact us with any questions.
+You and your parent(s)/guardian(s) can speak with a Program Advisor by calling 401-863-7900 during business hours (Monday to Friday, 8:30 a.m. to 4:30 p.m.
+ET) or by email at precollege@brown.edu.

 Important Dates